The hamster wheel is turning.

 I found working in a busy atmosphere (like in a Starbucks or the center sitting area at the mall) helps me stay focused and makes me *feel* accountable—I'm not going to start online shopping or clicking around on bullshit because I know there's at least one person who can see what I'm doing.

-(That's my version of an accountability partner right now...)
+(That's my version of a daily accountability partner.)

 Set yourself up for success.